 Cowleaze Wood is set high in the Chiltern Hills with amazing views over the surrounding countryside.
 There is a great mix of habitats in this small wood and plenty of paths to explore.
-The bluebells in May are like a blue carpet and well worth a visit.
+The bluebells in late April and May are like a blue carpet and well worth a visit.

 Tragically, on the 31st March 1944 an Halifax bomber LW 579 crashed in the wood.
 All seven of the crew died and are remembered in a memorial at the site.
 The crew were returning from a bombing raid in Nuremburg along with 1000 other planes.
 The night was unexpectedly clear allowing German fighter planes with anti-aircraft guns to attack.

 Cowleaze Wood has a car park.
 More information on the Forestry Commission's website